-Each form of meditation is unique and won’t fit everyone.
+However, each form of meditation is unique and won’t fit everyone.
 Your capabilities and personal mindset will help guide you to the meditation that’s right for you.
-Explore each meditation and find what’s comfortable for you and inspire yourself to stay consistent.
+Therefore, explore each meditation and find what’s comfortable for you and inspire yourself to stay consistent.

 I personally shift between several forms of meditation.
-However, as I’ve been growing in my meditation competences, I found myself using total embodiment meditation more often.
+As I’ve been growing in my meditation competences, I find myself using total embodiment meditation more often.
 The convenience it offers for my daily life between work, family, and other activities causes me to gravitate towards this practice.
 Also, I’m a martial artist, practicing the meditation of the samurai only seems fitting.

 If you meditate let us know a little about your form and why you meditate.